meugenom/meugenom.com/content/articles/mac-os-shortcuts.md

 tags: macos shortcuts
 ---

-These are the most helpful shortcuts :
+These are the most helpful shortcuts:

 ### System wide